Mostow Rigidity Made Easier: The Main Result

+The idea of the asterisk is the most unusual ingredient in our proof.
+I cannot remember how I thought of it, but let me explain how it functions in the proof, and what considerations might lead to it.
+The essential idea behind the above kind of proof of Mostow Rigidity is that zooming in to a point that has some regularity reveals some extra structure of the map.
+Let's discuss what the phrase {\it some regularity\/} might mean.

+At one extreme, {\it some regularity\/} might mean that the partial derivatives exist at the point.
+If the partial derivatives are zero, this information is completely useless to us.
+If the partial derivatives are nonzero, then when we zoom in and take a suitable limit, we find (after conjugating) that our map is actually a linear transformation when restricted to two lines.
+This is nice to know, but does not move us much towards a proof of Mostow Rigidity.
+On the positive side, this amount of regularity is not too hard to establish.

-{\bf More Analysis:\/} As is well known, the map $h$ is {\it quasi-conformal\/}.
-Theorem \ref{one} is an idiosyncratic corollary of a well-known result: quasi-conformal homeos are almost everywhere nonsingularly differentiable.
+At the other extreme, {\it some regularity\/} might mean that the map is actually differentiable at a point.
+As is well known, the map $h$ from Theorem \ref{extend} is {\it quasi-conformal\/}.
+Such maps are known to be differentiable almost everywhere, and the derivative is non-singular almost everywhere.
 See [{\bf LV\/}].
-(Our proof of Theorem \ref{one} avoids the hard analysis needed for this result.)
-If we accept that $h$ has a point of ninsingular differentiability at $z$ then we get a swifter proof.
+Given a point of nonsingular differentiability at $z$, we get a swifter proof.
 We consider the zoom sequence $\{h_n\}$ based on $(h,z)$ and we get $h \to h'$ where $h'$ is real affine and equivariant -- and hence in $\I$.
+The difficulty with this alternate proof is that the analysis behind the differentiability result just quoted is (to me) rather formidable.

+The asterisk idea is a happy compromise between these two extremes.
+On the one hand, the amount of work needed to show the existence of an asterisk is not much more than the amount needed to show that the partial derivatives exist and are nonzero at a point.
+On the other hand, when we zoom into an asterisk we get control over what happens in all rational directions.
+This is an intermediate amount of information, compared to the two extremes, but it is enough to push through the proof.
+The rest of this section will give some variations on a theme, showing other ways to convert the asterisk idea into a proof.

 {\bf Three Fair Directions:\/} Let us say that $h$ is {\it fair\/} on a line $L$ if $h(L)$ is a straight line.
 We say that a direction $D$ is {\it fair\/} for $h$ if $h$ is fair for every line in the direction $D$.
 Corollary \ref{star1} says in particular that for any direction $D$ we have $h \Rightarrow h''$, where $D$ is fair for $h''$.
 Applying Corollary \ref{star1} three times we get $h \Rightarrow h^{(6)}$, where $3$ different directions are fair for $h^{(6)}$.
 It is a fun exercise to show that this forces the equivariant $h^{(6)}$ to be real affine -- and hence in $\I$.